Deutsch Français

 Funding

 If you have any questions regarding the funding, please do contact us!
-Our email address is kontakt@collegiumacademicum.de our phone number is +49 (0)6221-6734812.
+Our email address is kontakt@collegiumacademicum.de and our phone number is +49 (0)6221-6734812.

 Project costs

-The dormitory is planned as a self-managed entity.
-It is maintained by Collegium Academicum GmbH and comprises the New House and two older buildings (the Old House).
-The total cost of the new building is around €21 million, that of the old building around €8 million: This includes costs for the building plot, infrastructural development, building construction, technical facilities, outdoor areas, furnishing and ancillary building costs.
+The self-managed housing project, which is run by Collegium Academicum GmbH, consists of a new building and two old buildings.
+The total costs are around 21 million euros for the new building and around 8 million euros for the old building.
+They include the costs for the building plot, infrastructural development, building construction, technical facilities, outdoor facilities, furnishing and ancillary building costs.
 Costs such as interest incurred during construction and funds available for research are also included in the calculations.
-Through adjustments and progress in planning, the exact numbers in our calculations are constantly being concretised.
+Through adjustments and progress in planning, the exact numbers in our calculations are constantly being refined.
 In the new building, the construction work is already close to the finish line and also in the old building, we have already placed orders for the majority of the construction work.
 This gives us a high degree of cost certainty.
 Here you can find further details regarding the architecture and planning status of our buildings.

 Funding sources